Find out how to submit an academic appeal if you’re a student on a taught course.

 Appeals will be rejected if:

-- supporting evidence is not provided – if you cannot provide evidence, you must explain why on your appeal form (we take this into consideration)
+- supporting evidence is not provided – if you cannot provide evidence, you must explain why on your appeal form

 - the grounds of the appeal are not permissible – for example, you cannot appeal against the academic judgment of the examiners, defined by the OIAHE as “a judgment that is made about a matter where only the opinion of an academic expert is sufficient”; in other words, you cannot challenge a mark because you think your marker was wrong